povzayd/p-per/README.md

 OCR and face detection can add processing overhead

 ---

-Here’s a detailed section you can include in your README or documentation to describe the motion heatmap feature:

----

 Motion Heatmap

 The motion heatmap is a visual representation of movement detected across a sequence of frames.
 It highlights areas with consistent or intense activity, helping forensic analysts quickly identify regions of interest.